Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 Camp Administration

 This course provides an overview of the history of the camping movement and its evolution over time.
-In addition, the course will provide foundational knowledge necessary to successfully operate a camp facility including administration, day-to-day operations, staffing, camp counseling, and program activities.
+In addition, the course provides foundational knowledge necessary to successfully operate a camp facility including administration, day-to-day operations, staffing, camp counseling, and program activities.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: REC 150; junior standing.
-Offered Spring - Even Numbered Years.
+Graduate students have additional course requirements/expectations.
+Prerequisite: junior standing.
+Offered Spring.

 REC 420/520 Cr.3

-This course covers prices and pricing from both managerial and behavioral perspectives in recreation, parks, tourism and event settings.
-While the managerial aspects of pricing include pricing policy/strategy and revenue management (defined as selling perishable service products to the right customer at the right time for the right price), the behavioral aspects include psychology of pricing, price fairness, price perceptions, and willingness-to-pay for non-market goods.
+This course covers prices and pricing from both managerial and behavioral perspectives in recreation, tourism and event settings.
+While the managerial aspects of pricing include pricing policy/strategy and revenue management (defined as selling perishable service products to the right customer at the right time for the right price), the behavioral aspects include the psychology of pricing, price fairness, price perceptions, and willingness-to-pay for activities and experiences.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Prerequisite: junior standing.
 Offered Fall.

 REC 440 Cr.1